RAISING FUNDS FOR RHINOS

 We hear so much about the horrific killings and the orphaned baby rhinos but many of us feel there is little that we as individuals can do.
 I started my Project Rhino as my own way to contribute to the anti-poaching efforts.

-The rhino sculptures are mostly made using the slab technique, my favourite, which ensures that each rhino produced is unique and has its own personality.
-The rhinos are given texture by using a variety of tools, my favourite being a wrinkled granadilla.
-The pots are fired in an electric kiln or Raku or Obvaru.
+The rhino sculptures were mostly made using the slab technique, my favourite, which ensured that each rhino produced was unique and had its own personality.
+The rhinos were given texture by using a variety of tools, my favourite being a wrinkled granadilla.
+The pots were fired in an electric kiln or Raku or Obvaru.

 INSTALLATION AND EXHIBITIONS

 I had a very successful solo exhibition in 2013 entitled ‘All fired up for Rhinos’ which allowed me to make a substantial donation to the Endangered Wildlife Trust (EWT).

 My installation illustrating the terrible increase in rhino poaching was selected in the top fifteen art works at the Thami Mnyeli Fine Art exhibition.
 It was also well received when exhibited at the Gordon Institute for Business Science (GIBS) the following year, and was part of the GIBS Art on Campus program.
 It will be updated to illustrate the terrible increase in poaching over the last decade.

 I am committed to helping the plight of Rhino’s in South Africa by donating to a reputable organisation.
 100% of the proceeds made from the sale of my rhino work is donated to supporting the rhino cause.
 I have recently formed a relationship with Rhino Revolution where 50% of proceeds goes to support Rhino Revolution and the balance is donated to the Endangered Wildlife Trust.

 South Africa has, in the last decade, witnessed a huge spike in sophisticated, violent and organised rhino-related criminal activities.